n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.googlesheetstrigger.md

+---
+title: Google Sheets trigger node - n8n Documentation
+description: Documentation for the Google Sheets trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Sheets trigger

 [Google Sheets](https://www.google.com/sheets){:target=_blank} is a web-based spreadsheet program that's part of Google's office software suite within its Google Drive service.